 Our company registration agents in Thailand can give you more details about the activities of a representative office.

 Documentation for setting up a Representative Office in Thailand

-To be able to set up a representative office in Thailand, the foreign applicant (the mother company) is firstly required to apply for a Foreign Business license (Alien Business license).
-To do that, the mother company must transfer a minimum working capital of 5 million baht for the representative office in Thailand and might require obtaining additional licenses.
+To be able to set up a liaison office in Thailand, the foreign applicant (the mother company) is first required to apply for a Foreign Business license (Alien Business license).
+To do that, the mother company must transfer a minimum working capital of 5 million baht for the representative office in Thailand which might require obtaining additional licenses.